Sahil9192/Sign_Language_Detection/README.md

 # 🚀Sign_Language_Detection
-T- his project aims to bridge communication barriers by detecting and recognizing hand gestures from sign language using computer vision and deep learning.
+This project aims to bridge communication barriers by detecting and recognizing hand gestures from sign language using computer vision and deep learning.
 Leveraging a camera and the YOLOv5 object detection model, it enables real-time gesture recognition for more inclusive interaction.

 ---